aastha-k/BattleshipGame/README.md

 to indicate a sunk ship.
 As soon as all of one player's ships have been sunk, the game ends.

-Your grid will look something like below:
+Your grid will look something like this:

 ![image](https://user-images.githubusercontent.com/95172439/207660930-02565eca-7d20-43c4-971d-6038caf05d15.png)